 NEJS offers two doctoral options:

-- Degree of Doctor of Philosophy in Near Eastern and Judaic Studies
+- Degree of Doctor of Philosophy in Near Eastern and Judaic Studies, with concentrations in Bible and Ancient Near East, Arabic and Islamic Civilizations, and Jewish Studies

 - Joint Degree of Doctor of Philosophy in Near Eastern and Judaic Studies and Sociology